 The story starts when Haru Irei goes to see the Odaiba Gundam with his father.
 When he decides he wants to build a model kit, he fails to pick up the last RX-78 and instead stumbles upon a rare model kit, the Beginning Gundam.
 Upon completing it, he starts to play in the Gunpla Battle video game where his model is scanned into a computer so he can actually pilot it against other model kits.
 In one of these battles he meets the mysterious Boris Schauer, who shows him how deep the world of Gunpla can get.

-Now has a Defictionalization in the video game Gundam Breaker for the Playstation 3 and Playstation Vita, which serves the OVA's purpose in Video Game form, as well as a Spiritual Successor in the anime series Gundam Build Fighters which expands the idea even further.
+Now has a Defictionalization in the video game Gundam Breaker for the Playstation 3 and Playstation Vita, which serves the OVA's purpose in Video Game form, as well as the foundation for what will later be known as the Gundam Build Series with the Spiritual Successor in the anime series Gundam Build Fighters which expands the idea even further.

 Gunpla Builders Beginning G provides examples of the following tropes.